Maryland Theft Attorney | MD Theft & Fraud Criminal Defense Lawyers

 We pride ourselves on being one of Maryland's most accessible law firms.
 Our 24 hour attorney line is always open, give us a call and be directly connected with Max Frizalone or Luke Woods.
 We are more than happy to give you a free consultation and case review with a theft defense attorney.
 Don't wait until the last minute to find the right attorney for your case.
 Call us or fill out one of our contact forms to request an appointment today.

-Don't sleep on your rights
+Don't sleep on your rights - bring experienced attorneys to Court

 When confronting charges in the area of criminal law, having a dedicated legal professional by your side is vital.
 This specialist offers the necessary guidance, staunch advocacy, and comprehensive legal assistance needed to navigate the complex and often intimidating legal landscape.